A guide to common paycheck deductions and withholdings

 401(k) contributions

-While the previous deductions mentioned are mandatory, there is another optional deduction that can make a big difference to your future financial picture.
-A 401(k) is a qualified plan that allows you to contribute a portion of your paycheck before tax withholding.4 And in some cases, your employer may match what you contribute up to a certain percentage.
+As stated above, 401(k) contributions differ from the previous deductions mentioned because they are voluntary, not mandatory.
+And while 401(k) contributions aren’t required, they can make a big difference to your future financial picture.
+A 401(k) is a qualified plan that allows you to contribute a portion of your paycheck before tax withholding.4 In some cases, your employer may match what you contribute up to a certain percentage.
 Withdrawing money from the account before age 59 1/2 triggers penalties, but after that age the IRS allows withdrawals without penalty.5 Since 401(k) contributions are separate from your bank account, this can be an easier way to start building your retirement fund.

 Even small businesses can enjoy the benefits of a 401(k) plan.
 If you’re a one-person business, you might want to consider opting into a Solo 401(k) Plan, which may provide opportunities to increase your tax-deductible retirement plan contributions.